splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Prerequisites
 ==============

-* To add generate a Monitoring MetricSet, you must have an admin role.
+* To generate a Monitoring MetricSet, you must have an admin role.

 * To create a new Monitoring MetricSet based on a span tag or process, you need to first index the span tag or process.
 See :ref:`apm-index-span-tags`.